Candice Swanepoel Leaves Very Little To The Imagination In Strappy Green One-Piece On Instagram

 “Such a bombshell,” commented a third fan on the steamy snap.

 The sizzling snap came just minutes after another addition to Candice’s feed that captured the babe taking a swim in a luxurious, crystal blue body of water, which she captioned with the hashtag “#earthday.”
-The catwalk queen also took to her Instagram Stories to share some beautiful nature shots, as well as a share an important message about the holiday.
+The catwalk queen also took to her Instagram Stories to share some beautiful nature shots, as well as share an important message about the holiday.

 “Don’t forget, we only have one planet, and once it’s too late she cannot be rebuilt,” she wrote in one addition to her story that also included a link to a website sharing ways to live a plastic-free life.
 “We are feeling the urgency by seeing sad news every day…the governments are not taking action so we have to take action.
 It starts in our daily lives…”